rogersm/rogersm_falcon/README.md

 ```

-I have not tested it for window, but unix/linux and mac should work flaswlessly.
+I have not tested it for windows, but unix/linux and mac should work flawlessly.

 Code does not require to generate protobuffers' firmware, but the original .proto file is provided in case you want to modify it.